 You can spot websites that are secure by looking to the top left of your browser for a little padlock sign.
 If that website isn’t displaying a padlock – it’s probably displaying a warning sign because technically the data being transferred isn’t encrypted and can be hijacked.

-I know everyone knows this already, but the amount of people who don’t actually use a different password (at least for important things) is absolutely incredible.
+We know everyone knows this already, but the amount of people who don’t actually use a different password (at least for important things) is absolutely incredible.

 To help with this – use a password management tool!
 A quick Google search will show a bunch of great ones that are free.

-You’ll thank me later when whatever website you’ve signed up to about 4 years ago gets hacked and your password’s leaked.
+You’ll thank me later when whatever website you’ve signed up to 4 years ago gets hacked and your password’s leaked.

-In fact, I could count on one hand the customers I do have that don’t have a support plan from me.
+In fact, I could count on one hand the customers we do have that don’t have a support plan from me.
 It’s not worth investing in a website only to let it waste away!